George Washington’s River Farm is listed at $32.9 million

 “I turned those Russians down four or five times,” Matheson told The Post in 1971.
 “I’m very glad the State Department took me off the hook.”

-Enid Annenberg Haupt bought the property for $800,000 and donated it to the American Horticultural Society.
+The American Horticultural Society purchased Wellington for $800,000 with the generous help of AHS board member Enid Annenberg Haupt.
 Haupt was the sister of Walter Annenberg who built their father’s publishing company into a media empire.
 In 1953, Walter named his sister editor in chief of Seventeen magazine, one of the family’s publications, and she ran it for 17 years.

 Haupt was an avid gardener and a major philanthropist.
 She donated millions to support public gardens and horticultural institutions in New York, Washington and around the world.
-Besides purchasing River Farm, she underwrote the Haupt Fountains on the Ellipse, between the White House and the Washington Monument, and she made a gift of the four-acre Victorian-style garden on the south side of the Smithsonian Institution’s Castle, now known as the Enid A. Haupt Garden.
+Besides assisting in the purchase of River Farm, she underwrote the Haupt Fountains on the Ellipse, between the White House and the Washington Monument, and she made a gift of the four-acre Victorian-style garden on the south side of the Smithsonian Institution’s Castle, now known as the Enid A. Haupt Garden.

 For nearly 50 years, the American Horticultural Society has called River Farm home.
 But the society, which was founded in 1922, has fallen on hard times.